-©Northwest Evaluation Association 2015.
-MAP and Measures of Academic Progress are registered trademarks and Northwest Evaluation Association and NWEA are trademarks of Northwest Evaluation Association in the U.S. and other countries.
-The names of other companies and their products mentioned in this paper are the trademarks of their respective owners.
+© NWEA 2017.
+MAP is a registered trademark, and NWEA, MAP Growth, and Measuring What Matters are trademarks, of NWEA in the US and in other countries.
+The names of other companies and their products mentioned are the trademarks of their respective owners.